KLoCSD-safeL4/LMBench-Rust/README.md

 - This branch is a tutorial for running lmbench(rust reimplemented ) under Redox OS with Raspberry Pi 3b+
 - Why not Lmbench c code?
-  - Redox does not suport `pselect6` which is crucial to run lmbench
+  - Redox does not support `pselect6` which is crucial to run lmbench
 - Why do i need this tutorial
   - The official tutorial of running Redox on  Raspberry Pi 3b+ is somehow broken, many things needed to be changed in order to boot Redox.
 This tutorial saves you the effort  of figuring out how to boot Redox on a Raspberry Pi up to ion(user shell).